Johana Bhuiyan

 “It’s a great outcome for San Francisco.
 A near clean sweep of moderate Dems.
 Hats off to Marjan Philhour, Danny Sauter, Bilal Mahmood and Michael Lai on retaking the Board of Supervisors.
 Incredible work by @GrowSF @TSFAction @ConnectedSF @PirateWires @StopCrimeSFnews,” Tan wrote.

 Other organizations run and funded by wealthy figures in the tech world saw less success on Tuesday.
 Together SF, another organizing group, had thrown its weight behind mayoral candidate Mark Farrell.
-Proposition D, a ballot proposition pushed by the group (and others, including GrowSF) that would have cut the number of commissions San Francisco has in half and give the mayor more authority, appeared headed for defeat.
+Proposition D, a ballot proposition pushed by the group (and endorsed by others, including GrowSF) that would have cut the number of commissions San Francisco has in half and give the mayor more authority, appeared headed for defeat.
 Total contributions to boost the ballot measure – the most expensive in San Francisco history – were just under $9.4m.